tower1ight/World/0.Sessions and Planning/C.04/Myths/The Elf.md

   # Omens
- 1. A patch of seasonal change, soft music,
+# I: A seasson
-	 1.
+  A patch of fall and
- 2. Dream of the Elf , Hear the Elf sing
+ 1. Dream of the Elf , Hear the Elf sing
- 3. Stars Visible in daylight point towards the [[Prism]]
+ 2. Stars Visible in daylight point towards the [[Prism]]
- 4.
+ 3.
- 5. Goblin followers and sycophants lounge in clearing, all saw the elf in dreams and have found the remnants of his glade, can easily become hostile
+ 4. Goblin followers and sycophants lounge in clearing, all saw the elf in dreams and have found the remnants of his glade, can easily become hostile
- 6. Find the elf in his glade, attempts to pull something from your mind about the prism, offers a duel for your life
+ 5. Find the elf in his glade, attempts to pull something from your mind about the prism, offers a duel for your life
 	 1. pull a courtly scion from beas document, someone decadent someone haughty